IIT-MACHINE-LEARNING-AREEB-CARMEN/CS584/trained_models/readme.md

-Classical models trained .sav files one of the models is compressed in a .7z because it was too heavy.
+Classical models trained .sav files.
+One of the models is compressed in a .7z because it was too heavy.